Just because you're getting older doesn't mean that you can't keep up with technology...

 While it features larger edges around the screen than many pricier tablets, the extra room makes the tablet a little easier to hold without touching the screen.

 The spacious 10-inch display also provides plenty of real estate making text easy to read and allowing you to zoom in on images and web pages without having to scroll every few words.
-Reviewers found the screen colorful, though it's not the brightest panel on the market.
+Reviewers found the screen colourful, though it's not the brightest panel on the market.

 Still, as long as you're not in direct sunlight, you shouldn't need to crank the brightness very much.